-Chicken Parmesan Salad: A favorite classic has been given a fresh update in this Chicken Parmesan Salad.
+Chicken Parmesan Salad is a fresh, light spin on classic Chicken Parmesan.
 Crispy baked chicken sits atop a base of a salad tossed with a creamy dressing, finished with fresh tomato sauce.
 This dish knocks it out of the park!

 I love Chicken Parmesan.
-I love the crunch of the breading on the chicken, the thick, gooey cheese that stretches for miles when you cut off a piece, and the rich tomato sauce that brings the dish all together.
+I love the crunch of the breading on the chicken, the thick, gooey cheese that stretches for miles when you cut off a piece, and the rich tomato sauce that brings the dish altogether.

 However, it is not a dish I want to have in the summer.
 It is simply too heavy.
 (Let’s be honest it is a heavy dish even in the winter if prepared in the traditional manner, but oh so good.)